M-ElSherif/ECommerce_Outdoors/README.md

 ## 1) Install Composer

-Composer it is a dependency manager for PHP.
+Composer is a dependency manager for PHP.
 Use the following link:

 ```
 https://getcomposer.org/download/